Skip to content

 Move rugs and mats at the top or bottom of the stairs out of the way as they're a trip hazard and can easily lead to a fall.

-Mark the edge of each step with paint or anti-slip tape to help you judge their depth and feel more confident when getting around.
+Mark the edge of each step with paint or anti-slip tape to help you judge their depth.
 Make sure any tape is stuck down well.

 Stick Post-it Notes somewhere at eye level near the front door to remind you to pick up your keys and lock the door when you're leaving the house.
 If you're worried about going out alone and being unable to find your way back, 'STOP' reminders on the inside of the door at eye level can be helpful.